Yalan-Song/Yalan-Song.github.io/_pages/about.md

 AI for Bathymetry Inversion and Scientific Learning in River Hydrodynamics
 ------
 This work is a collaboration with Prof. Xiaofeng Liu exploring how AI can advance river hydrodynamic modeling.
 We first developed neural network-based surrogate models to accelerate river hydrodynamic simulations and applied them to the challenging problem of bathymetry inversion.
-To overcome the limitations of purely data-driven approaches (surrogates), which require large training datasets and often generalize poorly beyond the training domain, we then developed a differentiable hybrid framework that directly couples neural networks with numerical solvers.
+To overcome the limitations of purely data-driven approaches (surrogates), which require large training datasets and often generalize poorly beyond the training domain, we then developed a differentiable hybrid framework that directly couples neural networks with numerical solvers (shallow water equations), called USWEs.
 This approach enables efficient and physically consistent inversion of hydraulic parameters, demonstrating how AI can help rather than replace classical numerical modeling for scientific discovery.

 Liu, X., Song, Y. and Shen, C., 2024.
 Bathymetry inversion using a deep-learning-based surrogate for shallow water equations solvers.
 Water Resources Research, 60(3), p.e2023WR035890. [https://doi.org/10.1029/2023WR035890](https://doi.org/10.1029/2023WR035890)